augusto-rosa/mysql-data-cleaning/README.md

 Creating a clean analytics table for further analysis

 ## 🔍 Why I Built This Project
 This project was initiated to enhance my **proficiency in SQL**, particularly in the realm of data cleaning—a fundamental step in any data analysis workflow.
-Utilizing a publicly available dataset on global tech company layoffs from Kaggle, I aimed to simulate real-world data preprocessing scenarios.
+Utilizing a publicly available dataset on global tech company layoffs from Kaggle, I aimed to simulate **real-world data preprocessing scenarios**.
 The objectives were:

 **Practice SQL-based data cleaning**: Implementing techniques such as removing duplicates, handling null values, and standardizing data formats.